cjneely10/BioMetaDB/README.md

 ### SUMMARIZE

 **SUMMARIZE** is used to display information about the project or a table within the project.
 This command can also run queries to the database and display summary data on only these selected records.
+See [this blog](https://cjneely10.github.io/posts/2019/09/MetaSanity-demo-part-3/) for more info on query statements.

 - Required flags
     - --config_file (-c): Path to project directory